Frank Stronach

-He is the founder of Magna International, an international automotive parts company based in Aurora, Ontario, Canada, Granite Real Estate, and the Stronach Group.
+He is the founder of Magna International, an international automotive parts company based in Aurora, Ontario, Canada; Granite Real Estate, and the Stronach Group.
 With an estimated net worth of $C3.06 billion (as of December 2017), Stronach was ranked by Canadian Business as the 31st richest Canadian.

 In 2011, he entered Austrian politics, founding the Stronach Institute to campaign for a flat tax and lowering national debt.
 In 2012, he founded the political party Team Stronach for Austria.

-In 2024 he was arrested by Peel Regional Police and charged with 13 offences, including rape, indecent assault on a female, eight counts of sexual assault and one of forcible confinement, involving 10 alleged victims.
-Police allege that the sexual assaults spanned from the 1970s to 2023.
-In October 2024, Magna International conducted its own records review responding to Peel Regional Police.
-His counsel, Brian Greenspan, however, stated that Stronach denied all the accusations in at least 18 pending sexual assault complaints.
-Stronach also faces a civil suit from Jane Boon, who alleges he sexually assaulted her when she was a teenaged co-op student working at Magna in 1986.
+In 2026, Stronach was found guilty of sexual assault and indecent assault in Canada for incidents that happened in the 1970s and 1980s..
+A second trial is scheduled for May 2027 in Newmarket, representing multiple charges from six further complainants.

-Early life and family
+Early life

-Stronach was born as Franz Strohsack in Kleinsemmering, Styria, Austria, to working-class parents of Croatian heritage.
+Stronach was born Franz Strohsack in Kleinsemmering, Styria, Austria, to working-class parents of Croatian heritage.
 He married Elfriede Sallmutter, a fellow Austrian.
 She died in Canada on March 25, 2024 at the age of 80.
-They have two children: Belinda Stronach, a former Liberal (and previously Conservative) MP and former CEO of Magna, and Andrew Stronach, who is involved in Thoroughbred horse racing, via the Adena Springs Farms breeding operations.
+Belinda Stronach, a former MP and CEO of Magna, is their daughter, and Andrew Stronach, who is involved in Adena Springs Farms' Thoroughbred horse breeding.
 His grandchildren include electronic musician Frank Walker.